Simplify B2B integration with IBM webMethods B2B

 Flexible deployment options

 Several webMethods customers have funded their deployments with cloud credits from hyperscalers.
-Flexible deployment options available include:
+Flexible deployment options available include: On-Premises, SaaS on AWS, and SaaS on Microsoft Azure.

-Moving mountains with cloud integration
+Moving mountains with cloud integration.

 Take the next step